nil743/Classification-with-multilayer-perceptron/README.md

 The perceptron has 3 layers, one input layer, one hidden layer, one output layer keras library is being used for building the perceptron.
 Input data has 5 dimensions.
-Hidden layer has 128 nodes, activation function used is relu Output layer has 12 nodes for 12 classes, activation function used is softmax categorical crossentropy function is used as loss function optimizer used is adam
+Hidden layer has 128 nodes, activation function used is relu.
+Output layer has 12 nodes for 12 classes, activation function used is softmax.
+Categorical crossentropy function is used as loss function.
+Optimizer used is adam.